ggreen/lifeScience-gemfire-showcase/docs/demo/README.md

 Test

-- View Server  List in GMC or gfsh
+- View Server list in GMC or gfsh
 - Select data in GMC/gfsh